OBBB Act Tax Law Changes: What Advisors Need to Know Now

 Conclusion

 The OBBB tax law changes aren’t abstract policy shifts.
 They create temporary openings and future constraints.
-From SALT and itemized limits to the senior and charitable deductions, QBI, AMT, and estate exemptions, the rules present short-term opportunities.
-But without proper planning, they may also yield longer-term costs.
+Without proper planning, these opportunities may also yield longer-term costs.

 The real value comes from showing clients the tradeoffs.
 Side-by-side scenarios make it clear how decisions affect lifetime taxes, Medicare premiums, and legacy outcomes.
 Turning those into simple, client-friendly visuals keeps the focus on what matters: protecting wealth and making smarter moves while the windows are open.